skipper14/afya-agent/README.md

 ## Repository workflow
 - Create feature branches from `main` using descriptive names such as `feat/rag-agent-system`.
+- Final code updates should be delivered through a pull request merged into `main`; this repository uses `feat-rag-agent-system` as the example feature branch for the current work.
 - Use semantic commit messages: `feat: add policy-guided RAG retriever`, `fix: enforce PII masking`, `docs: add architecture and git flow guidance`.
 - Open PRs with a checklist that includes tests, documentation, and security review.
 - Keep the main branch deployable at all times.